lzubiaur/clipper-lua/README.md

 # Install as a plug-in

 Copy one of the pre-build binaries and the Lua module `src/clipper.lua` to your project.
-On Linux/MacOS you'll probably have to set `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` to the path where you copied the binary.
+On Linux/MacOS you'll probably have to set `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` to the path where you installed the binary.

 # Path offset example